-Since this article was originally published (in March 2017), IKEA have sadly discontinued a number of the following products.
-I’ve kept them in this article, as they were popular options for record enthusiasts, and who knows, you might be able to score one second hand if you do little digging.
+Since this article was originally published (in March 2017), IKEA has sadly discontinued a number of the following products.
+I’ve kept them in this article, as they were popular options for record enthusiasts, and who knows, you might be able to score one secondhand if you do a little digging.
 The record frame was a particularly popular option among our readers; subsequently, I’ve also included a couple of alternative options as a replacement.

 Discontinued: NORNÄS Bench

-The NORNÄS range are my personal favorite vinyl storage solutions from Ikea as they’re a solid pine construction which adds immediate character and authenticity.
+The NORNÄS range was my personal favorite vinyl record storage solutions from Ikea as they were a solid pine construction which adds immediate character and authenticity.
 Better still, they are easily waxed, painted, or stained to give them a custom look.
 I stained mine a dark walnut color to convey a more sophisticated finish that wouldn’t look out of place in a contemporary city apartment.